Boston Marriage (play): Production history

 Boston Marriage was originally produced by the American Repertory Theater (Robert Brustein, Artistic Director; Robert J. Orchard, Managing Director) at the Hasty Pudding Theatre in Cambridge, Massachusetts on June 4, 1999.
 It was directed by David Mamet; the set design was by Sharon Kaitz and J. Michael Griggs; the lighting design was by John Ambrosone; and the costume design was by Harriet Voyt.
 The cast included Rebecca Pidgeon (Claire), Felicity Huffman (Anna), and Mary McCann (Catherine).

-It was performed in London at the Donmar Warehouse from March 2001 until April 2001.
+It was performed in London at the Donmar Warehouse from March 8 until April 14, 2001.
 Directed by Phyllida Lloyd, it featured Zoë Wanamaker (Anna), Anna Chancellor (Claire), and Lyndsey Marshal.
 It moved to the West End at the New Ambassadors Theatre, where it ran from November 28, 2001 until February 16, 2002.

 Boston Marriage was first performed in Melbourne, Australia, in 2007 produced by independent theatre company Hoy Polloy.
 It was directed by Hoy Polloy Artistic Director Wayne Pearn and featured Helen Hopkins, Corinne Davies, and Eleanor Wilson.

 Boston Marriage ran Off-Broadway at The Public Theater from November 5, 2002 through December 22, 2002.
 It was directed by Karen Kohlhaas and starred Kate Burton as Anna, Martha Plimpton as Claire and Arden Myrin.

-The play was performed in Lima, Peru in early 2007 under the direction of theatre director and actor Alberto Isola.
+The play was performed in Lima, Peru in early 2007 under the direction of theatre director and actor Alberto Ísola.

 The play was again performed in Melbourne by the Melbourne Theatre Company through June 2010.
 Pamela Rabe, Margaret Mills, and Sara Gleeson starred, directed by Aidan Fennessy.
 It returned to the Boston area in September 2010, as presented at the New Repertory Theater.
 As part of the Dublin Theatre Festival 2010, the Gate Theatre, Dublin, Ireland staged Boston Marriage as part of its "BMP" programme; celebrating the links between Samuel Beckett, Harold Pinter and Mamet.
 The play ran on 29 September and 2 October 2010.